magiclamp32/RetroPie-Extra2/README.md

 cd RetroPie-Extra/
 ./mass-install-extras.sh
 ```
+The installation script assumes that RetroPie-Setup is installed to `$HOME/RetroPie-Setup`.
+You may specify an alternate location on command-line, ex:
+    ./install-extras.sh /games/rp-setup

 ## Usage

 After installing **RetroPie-Extra**, the extra scripts will be installed directly in the **RetroPie Setup script** (generally in the experimental section), which you can run from either the command line or from the menu within Emulation Station.